CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 5. After Login, open a new tab in the browser window where you are already logged in to GitHub and navigate to ``https://github.com/xpiritbv/CodeToCloud-Source``

-6. Then, click on Fork at the top right, select your account with the name **github-cloudlabuser-UniqueID**
+6. Then, click on Fork at the top right, select your account with the name **github-cloudlabsuser-000**

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/forked-repo.png)

-UniqueID value is provided under the Environment details-> Azure Credentials tab.
+The 000 value will be unique for you.

 ## GitHub Codespace

 The workshop is built with and targeted at development with GitHub Codespace, a full-featured IDE in the cloud.
 To start working, you need to create a Codespace.

 1. Navigate to your forked repository on GitHub.
-The name of the forked repository will be in the following format - **github-cloudlabuser-UniqueID/CodeToCloud-Source**
+The name of the forked repository will be in the following format - **github-cloudlabuser-000/CodeToCloud-Source**

 2. Now, click on the **Code** dropdown, then click on **Open with Codespaces** and then on **+New Codespace**  to create a Code Space in your forked repo.